Get Your covid test Kit Now

 No Insurance?
 We Can Still Help!

-Our testing laboratory will perform the highest accuracy PCR test on your sample for SARS-CoV-2, the virus that causes coronavirus disease (COVID-19), before emailing you back your results within 24 hours of your sample’s arrival at our laboratory.
+The laboratory will perform the highest efficacy PCR test on your sample for SARS-CoV-2, the virus that causes coronavirus disease (COVID-19), before emailing you back your results within 24 hours of your sample’s arrival at the laboratory.

 How it Works